 Elenium to introduce touchless health screenings to change the future of travel.

 Over the past months the focus at Elenium has been on using technology to make self-service travel accessible to all travellers regardless of their physical ability.
-As our collective world has been turned upside down by COVID-19 Elenium have been exploring ways to help their airport and airline partners using this technology by enhancing it to offer self-service and touchless health screening.
+As our collective world has been turned upside down by COVID-19, Elenium has been exploring ways to help our airport and airline partners use this technology by enhancing it to offer touchless health screening.

-In partnership with Amazon Web Services, Elenium has also developed ‘hands free’ technologies that enable touchless use of devices through voice recognition and head movement detection, thereby further minimising the potential of any viral or bacterial transmission.
+In partnership with Amazon Web Services, Elenium’s ‘hands free’ technologies enable touchless use of devices through voice recognition and head movement detection, thereby further minimising the potential of any viral or bacterial transmission.

 CEO and Co-founder, Aaron Hornlimann, said the company recognised an opportunity to enhance existing systems to instill greater confidence in the traveling public during this crisis and in future.

 “The potential benefit of such enhancements is to provide peace of mind to passengers and staff that symptoms of illness can be detected at any self-service terminal, so anyone who presents with these symptoms can be intercepted before boarding an aircraft,” he said.

 Elenium created a triage kiosk prototype and is currently in discussions with existing aviation customers regarding introducing the technology into airports, including Etihad Airways who will trial the technology.

 “We believe this approach is a world first, both the automatic detection of illness symptoms at an aviation self-service touch point, and touchless self-service technology.
 Combined, this would ensure health screenings can be switched on at any time within an airport, without leaning on health authorities to do this manually,” Mr Hornlimann said.

 Mr Hornlimann said that despite challenges facing the aviation sector, it was vital for airports to stay ahead of the curve and instill confidence among passengers that airports are safe environments when the situation returns to normal.